-Better emphasize the principles of freedom of research for teacher researchers and its limits: - 1.1 Draft and include a text on the institution's strategy - 1.2 Communicate and inform about this text (welcome booklet, website, information meetings with the authorities, URN newsletters, etc.) In French and English versions.

-GAP Principle(s) Timin g (at least by year's quarter/semest er) () 1.
-Researc h freedom 1.1: M1-M3 1.2 : M4- M12 Res ponsible Unit Indicator(s) / Target(s) DRV Related services DAJS / RIS / DirCom Production of the text Various stages of approval from the authorities Dissemination
+Action 1 Better emphasize the principles of freedom of research for GAP Principle e(s) Timing (at least by year's quarter/semester) teacher researchers and its limits: - 1.
+Draft and include a text on the institution's strategy - 2.
+Communicate and inform about this text (welcome booklet, website, information meetings with the authorities, URN newsletters, etc.) In () 1.
+Research freedom 1. : M1-M3 2. : M4- M12 French and English versions.
+Responsible Unit Indicator(s) / Target(s) DRV Related services DAJS / RIS / DirCom Text drafted: y/n Text presented Council and in the Research Co on website: y/n